Accessibility Book a Demo

 78% of job candidates say the overall candidate experience they get is an indicator of how a company values its people.
 The best candidates expect better.

-Improve quality of hire by prioritising candidate experience (for example, designing a mobile-first journey and allowing LinkedIn Easy Apply).
+Improve quality of hire by prioritising candidate experience.
 And use automation to accelerate time-to-hire.

 18. Add robust pre-screening